 This medication may be available under multiple brand names and/or in several different forms.
 Any specific brand name of this medication may not be available in all of the forms or approved for all of the conditions discussed here.
 As well, some forms of this medication may not be used for all of the conditions discussed here.

 Your doctor may have suggested this medication for conditions other than those listed in these drug information articles.
 If you have not discussed this with your doctor or are not sure why you are taking this medication, speak to your doctor.
 Do not stop taking this medication without consulting your doctor.

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each 5 mL of dye-free, colourless to light straw-coloured, raspberry-flavoured solution contains prednisolone base 5 mg (as prednisolone sodium phosphate USP).
+Each 5 mL of dye-free, colourless-to-light-straw-coloured, raspberry-flavoured solution contains 5 mg of prednisolone base (as prednisolone sodium phosphate USP).
 Nonmedicinal ingredients: disodium edetate, raspberry flavour, methylparaben, purified water, sodium phosphate, and sorbitol.

 How should I use this medication?

 The dose of prednisolone sodium phosphate solution for children varies widely according to the condition and age of the child being treated.
+The starting dose is usually between 5 mg and 60 mg per day.
+Your doctor will adjust the dose depending on how well the medication works for you or your child and how well it is tolerated.
 If the condition being treated does not improve or becomes worse after a few days, call your doctor.

 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.